 Create maps and specials according to the spells you have allowed.
-For example, if many of your dungeons have areas you don't want players to get into, you may not want to create a phase door spell.
+For example, if many of your dungeons have areas you don't want players to get into, you may not want to create a Phase Door spell.

-Very rarely, don't use the trap flag on a special square trap.
-There should be a few traps that can evade spell and thief detection
+Normally, you should use the trap flag on a special square trap.
+There should be a few traps that can evade spell and thief detection.

-The special square "cast \$X for \$# gold" where \$# equals 0 is great for setting traps that fire a spell at the whole party
+The special square "cast \$X for \$# gold" where \$# equals 0 is great for setting traps that fire a spell at the whole party.